 • washing and ironing

-Evgeniya Kozhanova,
+Evgenia Kozhanova,

 © E. Kozhanova, 2013

-Step 5 - planning employee interchangeability.
+Step 5 - planning the interchangeability of workers.

-Determination of the office processes used in the organization
+Determine the office processes used in the organization

 Note